Applying to the M.D./Ph.D. Program

 Admission is highly competitive, and selection is based on interviews, letters of recommendation, volunteer and extracurricular activities, demonstrable research interest and ability, MCAT scores, and GPA.
 Acceptance to the MSTP at BCM does not require separate application to the Graduate School, nor is application to a specific graduate program necessary upon entering the program.

-Applicants who are accepted to the MSTP and maintain academic requirements receive full tuition, medical insurance and stipend support throughout their training.
+Applicants who are accepted to the MSTP and fulfill minimum academic requirements receive full tuition, medical insurance, and stipend support throughout their training.
 Ten to twelve candidates are accepted annually.
 Additional financial aid can also be applied for during training.

 Successful MSTP applicants must satisfy the requirements of both the medical and graduate components of the program.
 All matriculants must satisfy the technical requirements in Baylor College of Medicine’s Technical Standards for the School of Medicine.